-- 1. Completed ten (10) hours within the last twelve (12) months of HIV-related CME that includes information on the use of antiretroviral therapy in the ambulatory care setting; and - 2.
-Provided direct, ongoing care to at least twenty (20) HIV positive patients during the past year. - 3.
-Has recertification in the subspecialty of Infectious Disease in previous twelve (12) months; or - 4.
-Has maintained a current HIV Specialist status by the American Academy of HIV Medicine (AAHIVM); or - 5.
-Meets the definition of an HIV-experienced provider by the HIV Medicine Association (HIVMA); or - 6.
-Is credentialed as an Advanced AIDS Certified Registered Nurse (ACRN) by the HIV/AIDS Nursing Certification Board (HANCB).
+- Completed 10 hours within the last 12 months of HIV-related CME that includes information on the use of antiretroviral therapy in the ambulatory care setting and provided direct, ongoing care to at least 20 HIV positive patients during the past year. - Has recertification in the subspecialty of Infectious Disease in previous 12 months or has maintained a current HIV Specialist status by the American Academy of HIV Medicine (AAHIVM) or meets the definition of an HIV-experienced provider by the HIV Medicine Association (HIVMA) or is credentialed as an Advanced AIDS Certified Registered Nurse (ACRN) by the HIV/AIDS Nursing Certification Board (HANCB).

-Note: HIV PCP Specialists must
+Note: HIV PCP Specialists must meet all of the following criteria:

-- 1. See patients at least sixteen (16) hours per week over at least two (2) days at each primary care site. . - 2.
-Participate in a practice that provides 24 hour/7 day telephone coverage. - 3.
-Completes ten (10) hours of HIV-related CME within the last twelve (12) months that includes information on the use of antiretroviral therapy in the ambulatory care setting. - 4.
-Has provided direct, ongoing care to at least twenty (20) HIV infected patients within the last twelve (12) months
+- See patients at least 16 hours per week over at least two days at each primary care site. - Participate in a practice that provides 24 hours/7 day telephone coverage. - Have completed 10 hours of HIV-related CME within the last 12 months that includes information on the use of antiretroviral therapy in the ambulatory care setting.

+Have provided direct, ongoing care to at least 20 HIV infected patients within the last 12 months

 Providers agree to notify VNSNY CHOICE promptly in the event of any material change in the status of their licensure, Medicare provider status, hospital medical staff appointments or privileges, physical or mental impairment or any other credentialing criteria that would affect their ability to practice.

 All HIV PCPs must complete an annual assessment to confirm that they still meet the requirements to be an HIV PCP.